GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Related Work

 \subsection{Influence Estimation and Gradient Alignment}

-To transcend heuristic selection, researchers have adopted Influence Functions~\citep{Koh2019OnTA,Grosse2023StudyingLL} to theoretically quantify the impact of a training instance on validation loss.
-In the context of LLMs, gradient-based methods have been successfully adapted for data selection tasks during pre-training and supervised fine-tuning (SFT)~\citep{Engstrom2024DsDmMD, Wang2023FarewellTA}.
-Specifically, gradient alignment techniques—which select training samples whose gradient updates maximize the cosine similarity with a trusted validation set—have proven effective for instruction tuning~\citep{Zhang2024HarnessingDF, Xia2024LESSSI,Yu2024MATESMD,Sun2025EnhancingTD}.
-Despite these advances, the application of gradient-based selection is largely confined to imitation learning paradigms (SFT).
-The efficacy of such influence estimation in RL, where the model learns from self-generated rollouts and sparse rewards rather than ground-truth targets, remains significantly understudied.
+To transcend heuristic data selection, researchers have adopted Influence Functions~\citep{Koh2019OnTA, Grosse2023StudyingLL} to theoretically quantify the impact of individual training instances on validation loss.
+In the context of LLMs, these ideas have inspired a series of gradient-based data selection methods for pre-training and supervised fine-tuning (SFT)~\citep{Engstrom2024DsDmMD, Wang2023FarewellTA}.
+Specifically, gradient alignment techniques—which select training samples whose gradients exhibit high cosine similarity with those of a trusted validation set—have proven effective for SFT~\citep{Zhang2024HarnessingDF, Xia2024LESSSI, Yu2024MATESMD, Sun2025EnhancingTD}.
+Recent work has further extended such estimators to preference data, for example, by pruning reward-model training sets using influence functions~\citep{fein2025influence}.
+However, these methods remain confined to offline, imitation-style paradigms (SFT and reward-model training), and their effectiveness for online RL policy optimization remains largely unexplored.